Sex education: China

-In 2000, a new five-year project was introduced by the China Family Planning Association to "promote reproductive health education among Chinese teenagers and unmarried youth" in twelve urban districts and three counties.
+In 2000, the China Family Planning Association launched a new five-year project to "promote reproductive health education among Chinese teenagers and unmarried youth" in twelve urban districts and three counties.
 This included discussion about sex within human relationships as well as pregnancy and HIV prevention.
-Since the 2010s there has been a great increase in books about sex education for children and young adults.
+Since the 2010s, there has been a great increase in books about sex education for children and young adults.

-There is demand for sex education that is concentrated on social media platforms such as Weibo, citing the need to have sex education for its people to learn how to protect themselves against sexual related abuse and harassments.
+There is demand for sex education that is concentrated on social media platforms such as Weibo, citing the need to have sex education for its people to learn how to protect themselves against sexually related abuse and harassment.
 China currently still experiences sexual illiteracy.
-China's government has passed a law that mandates "age-appropriate sex education" in October, 2020, but no outlines have been created yet to clarify how the mandate would be implemented in school.
+China's government passed a law mandating "age-appropriate sex education" in October 2020, but no guidelines have been issued yet to clarify how the mandate would be implemented in schools.

-Most recently, China has introduced a new sexual education for students named the 'Healthy China Initiatives (2019–2030)'.
+Most recently, China has introduced a new sexual education program for students named the 'Healthy China Initiatives (2019–2030)'.
 The initiative came after a 2015 study by the China Family Planning Association conducted a study that showed only 10% of approximately 20,000 universities reported that they were not content with their sexual education in grade school and were unknowledgeable to violence, gender, contraceptives, sexually transmitted diseases, and pregnancy among other topics.
 The initiative is said to help provide students with knowledge of gender, sexuality, equality, consent, and rights.